Financial-Times/origami-build-service/README.md

 ### Optional

-  * `NPM_REGISTRY_URL`: The npm Registry url to use when installing npm dependencies
+  * `NPM_REGISTRY_URL`: The npm Registry url to use when installing npm dependencies.
+Defaults to `https://registry.npmjs.com`.
-  * `BOWER_REGISTRY_URL`: The Bower Registry url to use when installing Bower dependencies
+  * `BOWER_REGISTRY_URL`: The Bower Registry url to use when installing Bower dependencies.
+Defaults to `http://origami-bower-registry.ft.com`.

 ### Headers